Trees And Water - Wet Soil Trees For Standing Water Areas

 The reason some trees die or grow poorly in wet areas is simply because they cannot breathe.
 Most tree roots need air as much as they need water.
 If they do not get air, they will die.
-Some water loving trees have developed the ability to grow roots without needing air though.
+But some water-loving trees have developed the ability to grow roots without needing air.
 This allows them to live in marshy areas where other trees would die.
-As a homeowner, you can take advantage of this trait to beautify your own wet and poorly drained areas.

 - Atlantic White Cedar